Think about the things that affect your life, like

 - I want to vote in advance.

 I want to vote by mail.
 If you prefer to vote in your home or if you will be unable to vote on election day, you may request that a ballot be sent to your home by completing this advance ballot application.
-The last day to make this request for the 2018 primary is July 31.
+For the 2018 General Election, you must request advance ballots by Tuesday, October 30.
 Find the details on your county election website.